|Garden Club of St. Augustine, Inc.

 helper, did the purchasing of flowers and the planting.
 A great project!

-more colorful by the day, and we notice that caterpillars have already been climbing among the
+It is becoming more colorful by the day, and we notice that caterpillars have already been climbing

 Blue Star Marker for St. Augustine

-president Arlene Rand has set a goal to have markers placed in all Districts in Florida during her
+Our FFGC president Arlene Rand has set a goal to have markers placed in all Districts in Florida

 Please come to support this effort.
 We are to supply food, so if you’d like to contribute a plate of